retis-org/retis/docs/CONTRIBUTING.md

 You may install the Python bindings for Clang using your system's package manager or any other preferred installation method.
 For example, on Fedora, you can simply use `dnf -y install python3-clang`.

+### Backward compatibility

+Retis offers some compatibility guarantees as described in the [compatibility page](compatibility.md).
+Make sure those guarantees are met.

+As part of this, backward compatibility of generated events at collection time should work.
+This is done in `retis-events/src/compat/compat.rs`.
+Make sure to do the relevant changes in there.

 ### Opening a pull-request